Works Register Home Log In Authors

 3. The desire for praise and fear of recognizing our own flaws.
 The essence of seeking praise consists in seeking to gain the attention of the opposite sex, as we can observe in the courtship of animals and human beings.
 Couple-seeking individuals seek to impress (in other words gain praise from) potential partners with their coloration, strength, wealth.

 4. The desire for temporary sensual happiness and fear of sensual unhappiness.
-The essence of sensual happiness and unhappiness consists in the presence or absence of pleasure from food, which is clearly seen in the expressions “to feel the taste of life” or “to lose the taste of life”.
+The essence of sensual happiness and unhappiness consists in the presence or absence of pleasure from food, which is clearly seen in the expressions “to savour the taste of life” or “to lose the taste of life”.

 There is nothing I have ever possessed.